How to Apply:

 - Formal application, CV, references and transcripts of first degree.

 - Shortlisted candidates will be invited for a formal interview.
+These will be held on a virtual platform such as Zoom or Microsoft Teams.

 - 2:1 honours degree, or equivalent, in a relevant subject area